Green and black poison dart frog: Description

+The green-and-black poison dart frog has the typical appearance of the members of its family; males average 0.75 in in snout–vent length, while females are slightly larger, averaging 1 in or longer.

+The green-and-black poison dart frog is one of the most variable of all poison frogs in color and pattern.
+This variation is to some extent individual, but also depend heavily on exact location.
+Despite the name green-and-black poison dart frog, some variants have no green or no black; a few, like the brown and cream-white Campana variant, may have neither green nor black.
+However, most often, green-and-black poison dart frogs have a highly variable, spotted or banded pattern in vivid mint-green coloration, but this can also be a darker green, forest-green, lime, emerald, turquoise, or even blue, whitish or pale yellow.
+Mixed with this are splotches of dark or dull coloring, most often blackish, but ranging from whitish-brown and bronzy brown to dark brown and pure black.
+The amount of dark or dull coloring varies greatly (certain variants are entirely black, or dark with only a few small green spots or streaks) and may appear as large or small spots or blotches, or as a dappled or "splashed" pattern.

 Distribution

-The green-and-black poison dart frog is found in the humid lowlands from southeastern Nicaragua on the Atlantic slope and southeastern Costa Rica on the Pacific coast through Panama to northwestern Colombia (Chocó Department).
-An introduced populations exist on Oahu; the species was purposefully introduced there in 1932 for mosquito control.
+The green-and-black poison dart frog is found in humid lowland and submontane forests at altitudes of 0-1000 m in southeastern Nicaragua on the Atlantic slope, eastern Costa Rica on the Atlantic slope and in the southwest on the Pacific slope, widely in Panama, and into far northwestern Colombia in the Chocó Department.
+An introduced population exists on Oahu, in Hawaii; the species was intentionally introduced there, in 1932, for mosquito control.
 Later on, it seems to have also become established on Maui.

 Poison

 The green-and-black poison dart frog, while not the most toxic poison dart frog, is still a highly toxic animal.
 The very small amount of poison the frog possesses is enough to make a human heart stop beating.
-However, like most poison dart frogs, the green-and-black poison dart frog only releases its poison if it feels threatened, and wild specimens can be handled provided the human holding it is calm and relaxed.
 The green-and-black poison dart frog, as with all poison dart frogs, loses its toxicity in captivity due to a change in diet.
-This has led some scientists to believe that the green-and-black poison frog actually takes its poison from the mites and other insects on which it feeds.
+This has led some scientists to believe that the green-and-black poison frog actually takes its poison from the mites, springtails, ants and other insects (such as beetles and flies) on which it feeds.